|

 only rather than being attached to a bank account, you simply reload

 them with cash.
-It's like having a virtual bank
+It's actually like having a virtual bank

 account.